Music (Madonna song): Live performances

 In 2012, Madonna included the song on her Super Bowl XLVI halftime show set list, where it was remixed with LMFAO's "Party Rock Anthem" and "Sexy and I Know It".
 The same year, she performed it on The MDNA Tour at New York City's Madison Square Garden, on November 13.
 She invited South Korean rapper Psy and performed together his song "Gangnam Style" and her 2008 single, "Give It 2 Me".
 "Music" opened the final section of the Rebel Heart Tour (2015–2016), with Madonna decked in a "Harlem-flapper-meets-Paris-in-the-Twenties" dress, adorned with thousands of Swarovski crystals.
 The song "began as a Jazz Age ballad before kicking into banger mode".
 Madonna's dancers were dressed in Golden Twenties inspired costumes with one of them topless.
 Joe Lynch from Billboard, opined that "the presence of 'Music' was an effective reminder that while some compulsive naysayers tsk the Queen of Pop for trend chasing with Diplo, she brought techno to the pop mainstream years before EDM was an ubiquitous term".
 The performance of the song at the March 19–20, 2016 shows in Sydney's Allphones Arena was recorded and released in the live album, Rebel Heart Tour.
 On December 6, 2016, Madonna performed "Music" during the Carpool Karaoke segment of The Late Late Show with James Corden.

 On April 30, 2022, Madonna joined singer Maluma during his Medallo en el mapa concert in Medellín, Colombia to perform "Music" along with their 2019 single "Medellín".
 The song's refrain was also incorporated into the encore of Madonna's The Celebration Tour in 2023.
-The full version of the song was also included on the final show of the Celebration Tour, on Copacabana beach.
+The full version of the song was also included on the final show of the Celebration Tour, on Copacabana Beach for Todo Mundo no Rio.
 The rendition featured samba music, elements of her Madame X song "Faz Gostoso" and the crew dressed in the Brazil flag with Madonna and Pabllo Vittar dancing together on stage.
+On July 19, 2026, Madonna gave the partly pre-recorded performance of the song during the 2026 FIFA World Cup final halftime show at the MetLife Stadium in East Rutherford, New Jersey, where she was joined by former soccer players Ronaldo and Ronaldinho.